themindfulbit/td/_content/1-episodes/2014-07-14-077-learning-vim-with-potatowire.md

 * [Pathogen](https://github.com/tpope/vim-pathogen) - This plugin management system developed by [Tim Pope](https://twitter.com/tpope) is probably the main reason that the Vim bundle ecosystem is so healthy.
 Pathogen makes adding a plugin as easy as copying a folder into your `.vim` folder.
 * [Vundle](https://github.com/gmarik/Vundle.vim) - In my opinion, the only thing better than managing plugins through the filesystem is managing them right in the `.vimrc`.
 Using Vundle you simply put the location of a plugin's repository in your `.vimrc` and Vundle clones the repository and puts everything in its proper place after running `:PluginInstall` from within Vim.
 * [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) - YCM, as the cool kids call it, is a code-completion engine for Vim, and I am in love with it.
 It works in virtually any language, and it is pre-compiled so that it is fast.
 I have run it locally and on a remote server, and it always seems snappy and responsive.
 The project page has some gifs showing it in action, so take alook there to see some pictures worth far more than a thousand of my words.
 * [UltiSnips](https://github.com/SirVer/ultisnips) - This text expansion tool is the next of new-to-me plugins that I am madly in love with.
 Similar in capability to the much-beloved [TextExpander](http://smilesoftware.com/TextExpander/index.html), this tool allows fill-in snippets, shell script expansion, and quick editing snippets while you work.
 The author has some great screencasts beginning with [this one](http://www.sirver.net/blog/2011/12/30/first-episode-of-ultisnips-screencast/), and the always-great [Drew Neil](https://twitter.com/nelstrom) has begun a series on [Vimcasts](http://vimcasts.org/episodes/meet-ultisnips/).
 My favorite feature may be its integration with YouCompleteMe, and it allows for fuzzy-search to find my snippets, because, as I talked about in the audio, I can't remember keyboard shortcuts for the life of me.
+The starter set of snippets I mentioned in the audio can be found [here](https://github.com/honza/vim-snippets).
 * [Easy Motion](https://github.com/Lokaltog/vim-easymotion) - This plugin takes Vim's already great movement to the next level with some additional functionality and creative text highlighting.
 I am beating a dead horse, but learn baseline Vim motion before installing this.
 [I cannot be held responsible for my actions](http://media.tumblr.com/tumblr_lqeto3WZ3S1qdd6a1.gif) if you ignore this advice.

 #### Managing Dotfiles